Bernard–Hoover Boathouse

-The Bernard-Hoover Boathouse was built in 1915 on the shore of Lake Mendota on the isthmus in Madison, Wisconsin.
+The Bernard–Hoover Boathouse was built in 1915 on the shore of Lake Mendota in Madison, Wisconsin, United States.

-Today it sits in James Madison Park - the oldest standing boathouse on Lake Mendota, a remnant of an era when commercial boating thrived in the "city of the four lakes."
+Today it sits in James Madison Park as the oldest standing boathouse on Lake Mendota, a remnant of an era when commercial boating thrived in the "city of the four lakes."
 In 1981 the boathouse was listed on the National Register of Historic Places.

 History

 Charles Bernard was born in 1824 in the Grand Duchy of Baden in Germany and immigrated to the U.S. with his parents around 1832.
 He served in the U.S. Marine Band, as a soldier in the Mexican–American War, as a ship's carpenter, and worked as a tailor in Lancaster County, Pennsylvania, arriving in Madison in 1853.
 Here he worked as a tailor and fisherman.
 In 1855 he bought the property where his boathouse now stands to use as a fishing station.
 The 1875 city directory lists "Charles Bernard Boat Delivery, First Class Pleasure and Fishing Boats and Fishing Material to Let, Landing Near Woolen Mill on Fourth Lake."

 Bernard's fishing business grew into "the first major commercial boating concern in Madison."
 From about 1886 to the 1940s, before it was easy to hop in the car and go, boating excursions were a popular pastime in Madison, and various enterprises took customers on recreational outings around the lakes.
 Most of the excursions ran on the more peaceful Lake Monona, taking tourists to Schuetzen Park, the Tonyawatha Springs Hotel, the Monona Lake Assembly chatauqua at what is now Olin Park, and Esther Beach Dane Pavilion.
 Bernard's business took adventurers out on bigger, wilder Lake Mendota.
 For his excursions Bernard built steamboats Anne in 1890, Columbia in 1893, and Wisconsin in 1905.
 Charles died in 1907, and his son William took over the business.
 Around that time the Bernards bought some land at Woodward's Grove across the lake and created Bernard's Pleasure Park, their own destination with picnic spots, a refreshment stand, swings, and a dancing pavilion.

 As hinted by Bernard's directory listing above, the boat businesses were diverse.
 Along with excursions, Madison had boat-builders and boat liveries, which rented boats.